Thomas Somerville Stewart: Professional life

 Stewart apprenticed as a carpenter under his uncle Thomas Stewart until his uncle's death in 1822.
 He continued his apprenticeship with John Guilder until 1827, staying in his employment as a journeyman until 1829.
 Stewart began his career building houses, taking advantage of the building boom occurring in Philadelphia at that time.
 He was able to buy up properties thanks to the inheritance he received from his uncle's estate.
-He began entering architectural competitions in the early 1830s, notably Girard College Founder's Hall and the Preston Retreat - he was bested in both instances by Thomas Ustick Walter.
+He began entering architectural competitions in the early 1830s, notably Girard College Founder's Hall and the Preston Retreat — he was bested in both instances by Thomas Ustick Walter.
 Stewart's first completed architectural commission was Pennsylvania Hall.
 An auspicious beginning to his career, it only stood three days before being burned to the ground by an anti-abolitionist mob.

 Stewart's first prominent commission was St. Luke's Episcopal Church on 13th Street in Philadelphia.
 The competition came with a $100 prize for the winning entry.
 He won the competition with a corinthian design in the manner of the Choragic Monument of Lysicrates.
-The original design provided for a 200 foot high steeple in the manner of St. Martin-in-the-Fields, although the lack of available funds precluded its construction.
-Upon the church's completion, the Philadelphia Public Ledger reported: "The interior is exceedingly beautiful and chaste.
-Without pretending to give a detailed description, we state that above the floor every thing, even to the glass of the windows, is of a pure white, and in every section of the church is introduced the richest and most elaborate carving and molding in wood and plaster.
-Even the organ is of this color and in this style.
-It is praised as a superb instrument.
-The pews are represented as of oak and the damask covering them is of a corresponding color.
-The effect is remarkably fine."
-Several years later, the building committee from St. Paul's Church in Richmond was impressed enough with this church that they asked Stewart to design for them a church along the same lines.
-His work at St. Paul's led to his final large commission for the Egyptian Revival hall for the Medical College of Richmond.
+The original design provided for a 200-foot-high steeple in the manner of St. Martin-in-the-Fields, although the lack of available funds precluded its construction.
+Upon the church's completion, the Philadelphia Public Ledger reported:

+Several years later, the building committee from St. Paul's Episcopal Church in Richmond was impressed enough with this church that they asked Stewart to design for them a church along the same lines.
+His work at St. Paul's led to his final large commission for the Egyptian Building for the Medical College of Richmond, now part of Virginia Commonwealth University, which is notable as one of the most famous Egyptian Revival buildings in the United States as well as being the oldest medical college building in the South.
+The Egyptian Building was added to the Virginia Landmarks Register in 1968, the National Register of Historic Places in 1969, and designated as a National Historic Landmark in 1971.